Rousun07/myNotes/README.md

 # myNotes
-my personal notes of STATS21
+my personal notes of all the courses I took in 22F.